SinugbangIsda/spring-boot-thymeleaf-bds/README.md

-# BookHive - Book Inventory Management System
+# BookHive - Book Database System
-This is a full-stack web application for managing the inventory of a bookstore.
+This is a full-stack web application for storing and managing book information.
 It uses the following technologies:

 - [Spring Web](https://docs.spring.io/spring-boot/docs/current/reference/html/web.html): Spring Web is a module of the Spring Framework that provides support for building web applications.
 It includes features such as HTTP request handling, session management, and web application configuration.